zaphosting/docs/docs/exiled-plugins.md

 ### Installation

 Once the desired plugins have been downloaded, the actual installation of the plugins can be started.
 The setup of the plugins is done via FTP.
 You need a FTP client to be able to upload files to your server.
-If you don't know yet what FTP is and how it works, then you should have a look at the following guide: [FTP file access](gameserver-ftpaccess.md)
+If you don't know yet what FTP is and how it works, then you should have a look at the following guide: [Access via FTP](gameserver-ftpaccess.md)

 ![image](https://screensaver01.zap-hosting.com/index.php/s/pr5s8ySnpBN7qjC/preview)